haeringer/srx-yamlr/README.md

     YM_DEBUG='True'; export YM_DEBUG

+### When running the application for the first time with a fresh database:

+    python manage.py migrate
+    python manage.py createsuperuser

+## Appendix

-### Runnig the application
+### Running the application in a development environment

 Activate the virtual environment and start the development server:

     cd srx-yamlr
     pipenv shell
-    python manage.py runserver
+    python manage.py runserver 0.0.0.0:8000

-When running for the first time with a fresh database:

-    python manage.py migrate
-    python manage.py createsuperuser
+Access the application via http://localhost:8000.
+The admin page can be reached at http://localhost:8000/admin.

 ### Updating the database after a change to the models